SzarR/resume/resume.md

 - Cluster-analyzed job classifications to streamline competencies assessed in surveys.

 ### <span>Consultant/Researcher, I/O Solutions</span> <span>September 2012 -- September 2020</span>

+> *At IOS, I provided expert consultation to government agencies on employee selection policies, developed automated systems and machine learning algorithms to streamline operations and delivered in-depth statistical analyses and reporting solutions to improve testing practices and scale analyses.*

 - Consulted police & fire chiefs, HR managers and other key government officials on policies and practices in employee selection and minimizing adverse impact and bias in testing.